zmon1010/kendo-ui-core/docs/knowledge-base/editor-start-typing-in-unordered-list.md

 ## Description
-The following article shows how to force the Editor to automatically start typing in unordered list (bullets).
+How to force the Editor to automatically start typing in unordered list (bullets).

 ## Solution
-In order to achieve the desired, you could handle the **select** event of the widget and execute the **insertUnorderedList** command:
+To achieve the above, you could handle the **select** event of the widget and execute the **insertUnorderedList** command:

 ###### Example